tomaj/nette-api/README.md

         - addApiHandler(\Tomaj\NetteApi\EndpointIdentifier('POST', 1, 'users', 'send-email'), \App\MyApi\v1\Handlers\SendEmailHandler(), \Tomaj\NetteApi\Authorization\BearerTokenAuthorization())
 ```

-As you can see in example, you can register as many endpoints as you want with different configuration.
-Nette-api support api version from the beggining.
+As you can see in example, you can register as many endpoints as you want with different configurations.
+Nette-Api support api versioning from the beginning.
 This example will prepare this api calls:

 1. `http://yourapp/api/v1/users` - available via GET
 2. `http://yourapp/api/v1/users/send-email`  - available via POST

-Core of the nette api is handlers.
+Core of the Nette-Api is handlers.
 For this example you need implement 2 classes:

 1. App\MyApi\v1\Handlers\UsersListingHandler
 2. App\MyApi\v1\Handlers\SendEmailHandler

-This handlers implements interface *[ApiHandlerInterface](src/Handlers/ApiHandlerInterface.php)* but for easier usage you can extens your handler from [BaseHandler](src/Handlers/BaseHandler.php).
+This handlers implements interface *[ApiHandlerInterface](src/Handlers/ApiHandlerInterface.php)* but for easier usage you can extends your handler from [BaseHandler](src/Handlers/BaseHandler.php).
 When someone reach your api this handlers will be triggered and *handle()* method will be called.

 ``` php